vega/vega-lite/CONTRIBUTING.md

 You can find [tasks with the "help-wanted" label in the issue tracker](https://github.com/vega/vega-lite/labels/help-wanted).
 Please get in touch if you are planning to work on a major task.

+### Help Create New Examples

+To submit a new example, you can fork the `master` branch and add a new `.vl.json` file to `examples/specs`.
+After adding the file, run `yarn run build:examples` to make sure that a compiled Vega file is included in your pull request.

+If possible, please try to re-use datasets from [vega-datasets](https://github.com/vega/vega-datasets).
+If you need a new dataset for your example, please try to submit an example with *small* [inline data](https://vega.github.io/vega-lite/docs/data.html#inline).

+To avoid redundancy, please also make sure that your example is different from existing examples.

 ## Documentation and Website

 The website is under `site/` and the documentation is under `site/docs/`.